wkhere/stackless/Doc/library/decimal.rst

    >>> from decimal import *
    >>> getcontext()
    Context(prec=28, rounding=ROUND_HALF_EVEN, Emin=-999999999, Emax=999999999,
-           capitals=1, flags=[], traps=[Overflow, DivisionByZero,
+           capitals=1, clamp=0, flags=[], traps=[Overflow, DivisionByZero,
            InvalidOperation])

    >>> getcontext().prec = 7       # Set a new precision

-Decimal instances can be constructed from integers, strings, or tuples.
-To create a Decimal from a :class:`float`, first convert it to a string.
-This serves as an explicit reminder of the details of the conversion (including representation error).
+Decimal instances can be constructed from integers, strings, floats, or tuples.
+Construction from an integer or a float performs an exact conversion of the value of that integer or float.
 Decimal numbers include special values such as :const:`NaN` which stands for "Not a number", positive and negative :const:`Infinity`, and :const:`-0`.